Mbglegeek/Mbglegeek/README.md

 - 👋 Hi, I’m Marvin Mungai
 - 👀 I’m interested in Web Development and Frontend Development
 - 🌱 I’m currently learning JavaScript Algorithms and Data Structures
-- 💞️ I’m looking to collaborate with other Junior Developers
+- 💞️ I’m looking to collaborate with other Junior and Senior Developers
 - 📫 How to reach me on my email @malonemungai58@gmail.com

 <!---